posabsolute/jQuery-Validation-Engine/README.md

 ### onBeforeAjaxFormValidation(form, options)
 When ajaxFormValidation is turned on, this is the function that will be called before the asynchronous AJAX form validation call.
 May return false to stop the Ajax form validation

-### onAjaxFormComplete: function(form, status, errors, options)
+### onAjaxFormComplete: function(status, form, errors, options)
-When ajaxFormValidation is turned on, this function is used to asynchronously process the result of the validation.
+When ajaxFormValidation is turned on, this function is used to asynchronously process the result of the validation. the status is a boolean.
+If true, the ajax call completed and all the server side form validations passed.

 ### isOverflown
 Set to true when the form shows in a scrolling div, defaults to *false*.